St Ives School

 The St Ives School refers to a group of artists living and working in the Cornish town of St Ives.
-The term is often used to refer to the 20th century groups which sprung up after the First World War around such artists as Borlase Smart, however there was considerable artistic activity there from the late 19th Century onwards.
+The term is often used to refer to the 20th century groups that sprang up after the First World War around such artists as Borlase Smart; however, there was considerable artistic activity there from the late 19th century onwards.

 History

 The town became a magnet for artists following the extension to west Cornwall of the Great Western Railway in 1877.
 Painter James McNeill Whistler and his pupils, Walter Sickert and Mortimer Mempes, arrived in 1884, and spent the winter in the town.
 The Sloop Inn in St Ives, located on the wharf, was the favourite haunt of Victorian artists including Louis Grier.
 Many of his paintings hung there in earlier years.

 Albert Julius Olsson and Louis Grier opened the town's first art school in 1888, and were later joined by Algernon Talmage.
 Talmage lived and worked in his studio (then called 'The Cabin', located on Westcotts Quay, St Ives).
 John Noble Barlow settled in St Ives in 1892, although later, he had a studio in the Lamorna Valley, Cornwall.
 Thomas Millie Dow moved with his family to St Ives in 1894, where Dow joined his friends and fellow painters Louis Grier and Lowell Dyer as members of the St Ives Art Club.